Perriex/UT_test/README.md

 # Part Six
 ### Test generation

-Run Instructions on Classes
+#### Run Instructions on Classes
+- Command
+- Entity
--
+- Exception

 # Part Seven
 ### Reports

+All reports exits on `./phase two/Backend/evosuite-report`.
+Result: Evosuite is fine, but dont have integration test.
+But its coverage and miniuim number of tests is suitable.